Jeremy Kyle interrupts Bill Bailey’s touching Sean Lock tribute during interview

 However, needing to wrap the interview up, Kyle interrupted Bailey while he was midway through speaking, which Bailey didn’t realise for a few seconds longer due to a time delay.

-Making matters more awkward was that Kyle’s seemed to suddenly speak about a completely different topic – Bailey’s forthcoming comedy shows.
+Making matters more awkward was that Kyle seemed to suddenly move onto a completely different topic – Bailey’s forthcoming comedy shows.

 “Now I know you’ve got upcoming shows at London’s Royal Opera House, as part of the En Route To Normal international tour,” he interjected before bringing things back to Lock.